irizkyw/irizkyw/README.md

-# 🎉 Hello, Everyone! 🎉
+# Hello Ladies and Gantlemen

 Welcome, welcome!
 This is where the magic happens!